shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Terrain mods effectively modify a creature’s attack
 -   There’s no colors in this game like in MtG, but this is this game’s equivalent
 -   Keep in mind that the terrain mods are listed in order from highest to lowest, not alphabetically
--   The first terrain mod in the list is that creature’s home terrain.
-This is important if the creature is used as a landmark

 ### Art